 In considering how to build a powerful, global community for leaders and culture practitioners, a core question has been “how can we provide the best possible conditions for this community to magnify its positive potential?”

-At this stage on the journey, the community has far surpassed this goal.
+Over the four years since the inaugural Program, the community has flourished, with many practitioners actively sharing their insights and wisdom.
 In reflection on what has enabled this, we would like to provide some ideas that may support others with similar aims.

 Some of the factors which may have contributed: